 Cryotherapy will decrease the sensory nerve input and creates an anesthesia effect thus decreasing pain.
 It also decreases muscle spasm and cramping which is simply an involuntary muscle contraction.
 Since the sensory nerve input is being interrupted, the motor response causing muscle contraction is decreased creating temporary relaxation.

-Ice or cold packs should be applied immediately after initial injury during acute injury phase and is continued for 48 to 72 hour after initial injury depending on severity.
+Ice or cold packs should be applied immediately after the initial injury during the acute injury phase and is continued for 48 to 72 hour after initial injury depending on severity.
 Cryotherapy causes vascular contraction also known as vasoconstriction.
 This constriction prevents swelling by forcing interstitial fluid out of the vasculature in the affected area through the lymphatic vessels.
 This reduces inflammation and acts as an analgesic, temporarily reducing pain by decreasing the sensory input.

 Proper application of ice or cold packs is important.
 Gel packs and ice packs stored in a freezer can be utilized.
 A baggie filled with ice and two to three finger widths of water may also be used.
 Adding water will actually provide a colder application and allow the low temperature to be distributed evenly over the affected area.
 Always have a barrier between the ice and your skin.
 This can be a thintowel, cloth/clothing or a plastic baggie.
 DO NOT APPLY ICE DIRECTLY TO SKIN.
-Keep ice on affected area for 15 to 20 minutes.
+Keep ice on the affected area for 15 to 20 minutes.
 DO NOT EXCEED 20 MINUTES.
 Keep ice in place through these 4 phases: cold, burning, achy, numb (remember CBAN).
-Initially the application will feel cold, then a burning sensation will develop followed by an achy feeling and then numbness will occur.
+Initially, the application will feel cold, then a burning sensation will develop followed by an achy feeling and then numbness will occur.

 It is best to apply cryotherapy on top of injured area while in a neutral, relaxed position.
 This will assure minimal tissue tonicity (tension) and no compression allowing the cold to penetrate as deep as possible.
 Cold application will be complete upon a numbing feeling or 20 minutes of application, whichever occurs first.
 Rule of thumb: 20 minutes on, 40 minutes off.
 For successive application apply ice for durations of 20 minutes, once per hour as needed.

 Another form of cryotherapy is ice massage.
 Ice massage is best suited for localized areas and superficial soft tissue structures such as tendons and ligaments.
-For example: Achilles tendonitis, tennis elbow, golfers elbow, patellar tendonitis, ankle or wrist sprains and similar conditions.
+For example Achilles tendonitis, tennis elbow, golfers elbow, patellar tendonitis, ankle or wrist sprains, and similar conditions.